 - Invoke the “safety valve” reduction — if you have a limited or no criminal history, no violence was involved, you were not a key figure in the conspiracy and you agree to cooperate with the government, your sentence may be reduced.

 An experienced New Jersey drug conspiracies attorney can evaluate your options and recommend the best course of action to secure the most favorable outcome possible.
 You may be able to reduce your charges or even get them dismissed.

 Getting charged with drug conspiracy does not necessarily mean you are going to get convicted.
-The attorneys at Arseneault, Whipple, Fassett & Azzarello, LLP are committed to building you a strong defense and shielding you from the negative aftermath of being implicated in a crime.
+The attorneys at Arseneault, Whipple, Fassett & Azzarello, LLC are committed to building you a strong defense and shielding you from the negative aftermath of being implicated in a crime.